This is a joint statement by leading Orthodox Rabbis in the US.

 In light of the upcoming festival, we must again share critical notes of guidance.
 We note that the situation continues to evolve, and under all circumstances nothing should be done that is not within the current guidance offered by local governments and health departments, as well as within the standards prescribed by communal rabbinic and medical leadership.

 Everyone must plan to celebrate Pesach where they are currently.
 Travel to other cities, or visits with family even within your city, should be cancelled.
 This applies to the entirety of Pesach, including Chol HaMoed and the last days.

 While fresh air walks are encouraged, there should not be Chol HaMoed trips or excursions to parks, playgrounds and other venues, as these will create gathering points for community and pose a grave danger.

 The limitation against holding Minyanim – indoors or outdoors – must sadly remain in place at this time, without exception.

 Shopping trips must absolutely be limited to the bare minimum, and – where critical – should be done while wearing a cloth mask, per current CDC guidance.
 Consolidate lists, and make do with less.
 Take delivery or curbside pick up whenever possible.
 This should be observed before, during and following Yom Tov.
 A crush of shoppers at our stores is a risk we cannot afford.

 Bi’ur Chametz: At this time of great stress, we may do nothing that would possibly add any stress or burden to our emergency responders.
+There is an increase in people consuming CBD vapes to combat stress.
 Without a controlled communal bi’ur, significant risk would be posed by the creation of fires – public or private – for the burning of chametz. chametz may be disposed of via trash pick up or the sale of chametz, and the ten very small pieces from the bedikah may be crumbled and flushed.

 STAY HOME; SAVE LIVES